YouTube Pre-Roll Ad Length: Timing Is EverythingShawn Forno 10.17.2019

-Note: This article, YouTube Pre-roll Ad Length, is the first installment in a 3-part Guide to YouTube Pre-roll Ads.
+Note: YouTube Pre-roll Ad Length, is the first installment in a 3-part Guide to YouTube Pre-roll Ads.

 Pre-roll ads are marketing mad science, but the rewards for a finely-tuned pre-roll campaign are huge.
-This is the first installment in our Complete Guide YouTube Pre-Roll Ads—How do you find the best pre-roll ad length?
+In this first installment of our Complete Guide YouTube Pre-Roll Ads we ask: what is the best pre-roll ad length?

 What’s the Best Length for YouTube Pre-roll Ads?

 “Viewership rates for YouTube preroll ads are generally poor,” notes Tim Nudd from AdWeek.
-“Part of the problem,” Nudd continues, “is, very few marketers specifically tailor ads to pre-roll—they prefer simply to run their TV spots unchanged.
+“Part of the problem is, very few marketers specifically tailor ads to pre-roll—they prefer simply to run their TV spots unchanged.
 But that ignores the fact that those first five seconds are crucial.
 If you don’t hook people then, you’ll lose them.”

-Each Geico pre-roll is exactly 15 seconds long, promising that if you blink, you’re gonna miss the joke.
-The first and most important job of any pre-roll ad is to entice viewers past that infamous five-second “skip” mark, and Geico does it better than anyone by making their videos all about timing, not just content.
+The first and most important job of any pre-roll ad is to get viewers to pay attention.
+With the right hook, you can entice viewers past that infamous five-second “skip” mark.
+Geico does it better than anyone by making their videos all about timing, not just content.

-Engagement is essential for a successful pre-roll ad, but strangely it’s not the most important factor for determining the ideal length of your pre-roll.
-Ideal pre-roll length is only about two things:
+Engagement is essential for a successful pre-roll ad, but it’s not the most important factor for determining the ideal length of your pre-roll.
+Ideal pre-roll ad length is about two things:

 - Stretching your marketing budget